Canadian border to reopen Aug. 9 for vaccinated Americans

 Unvaccinated children 12 and under can still travel to Canada if they are with a vaccinated parent or guardian.

-Fully vaccinated travelers must submit additional information about COVID-19 electronically through ArirveCAN.
+Fully vaccinated travelers must submit additional information about COVID-19 electronically through ArriveCAN.
 They must also be asymptomatic by the time they get to the border.

 If travelers don’t meet all COVID-19 requirements, they should be prepared to present a quarantine plan and be able to quarantine in Canada.